BRAHMS-SystemML/brahms/README.md

 # BRAHMS

 BRAHMS is a simulation execution engine which was written by Ben Michinson.
-It's often used alongside SpineML/SpineML_2_BRAHMS to provide a simulation back-end for SpineML/SpineCreator.
-The original author is not currently developing BRAHMS, although it is still in use within the Adaptive Behaviour Research Group at the Department of Psychology of the University of Sheffield.
-As we expect to continue its use, I have created this fork of the software on github.
+Amoungst other things, it's often used in SpineML_2_BRAHMS to provide a simulation back-end for SpineML models.

-This fork of the Brahms simulator starts from brahms version 0.7.3.
-The original BRAHMS build system is based on custom makefiles, which results in the software being somewhat difficult to compile.
-Until recently we had been using "set in aspic" binary builds of BRAHMS and we wanted to be able to easily modify and add features as our requirements of BRAHMS change.
-This was the motivation behind forking the code; to implement a _cmake_-based build system.
+This, now official, version of BRAHMS was branched at version 0.7.3 of the code from brahms.sourceforge.net.

 You can read all about the original at: